-NTCA is working in partnership with three local carers organisations, Carers Northumberland, Newcastle Carers and North Tyneside Carers’ Centre to deliver this project to support carers return to employment, education or training, if they wish to do so.
+NTCA is working in partnership with three local carers organisations, Carers Northumberland, Newcastle Carers and North Tyneside Carers’ Centre to deliver this project to support carers return to employment, education, or training.

 The project helps residents who have caring commitments, and want to find work, access a range of route-ways into local jobs.
-The project is available to both adult carers and young adult carers aged 16 and over wherever they live in the region.
+The project is available to both adult carers and young adult carers, aged 16 and over, across the North of Tyne region.

-The Return to Work Carers Project offers carer-specific advice, alongside employability support, and provides carers with the opportunity to access the range of services on offer from the carers centre.
-By July 2021 the project had seen 100 carers.
+The Return to Work Carers Project offers carer-specific advice, alongside employability support, and provides carers with the opportunity to access the range of services on offer from the carers centres.
+By November 2022 the project has supported over 200 carers.